Poincar\'e--Birkhoff--Witt isomorphisms and Kapranov dg-manifolds: Introduction

 \subsection{Acknowledgments}

-We would like to thank several institutions for their hospitality, which allowed the completion of this project: Penn State University (Laurent-Gengoux), Universit\'e de Lorraine (Sti\'enon), and Universit\'e Paris Diderot (Xu).
-We also wish to thank Paul Bressler, Yannick Voglaire, and Jim Stasheff for useful discussions and comments.
+We would like to thank several institutions for their hospitality, which allowed the completion of this project: Pennsylvania State University (Laurent-Gengoux), Université de Lorraine (Stiénon), and Université Paris Diderot (Xu).
+We also wish to thank Martin Bordemann, Paul Bressler, Hessel Posthuma, Jim Stasheff, and Yannick Voglaire for useful discussions and comments.
+We are grateful to the anonymous referee for many insightful comments and suggestions which led to significant improvements in exposition.